HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 \#vvsg
 ## <a name="fault"></a>fault
-Flaw in design or implementation that may result in the qualities or behavior of the [voting system](#votingsystem) deviating from the qualities or behavior that are specified in the VVSG or in manufacturer-provided documentation.
+Flaw in design or implementation that may result in the qualities or behavior of the [voting system](#votingsystem) deviating from the qualities or behavior that are anticipated, including those specified in the VVSG or in manufacturer-provided documentation.

 \#vvsg
 ## <a name="fault-tolerant"></a>fault-tolerant